sugaryourcoffee/sugaryourcoffee/doc/setting-up.md

 footer.
 The directory `bower_components` will be created later when we install Bootstrap.

+We will host our source code at Github.
+We create a Github repository at Github and then we add our source to the repository

+    $ git init
+    $ git add .
+    $ git commit -am "initial commit"
+    $ git remote add origin git@github.com:sugaryourcoffee/sugaryourcoffee.git
+    $ git push -u origin master

 # Intent and content
 The internet presentation will contain static pages that provide information about our mission and the projects we are working on.